Shipping and Delivery Information

 If you are still having problems then please contact me and I’ll help out!

 Very occasionally parcels do take longer than the average shipping time – the standard shipping methods are not guaranteed delivery times.
-They can take longer.
+They can take longer, especially during busy seasonal times.
+I am not able to open an investigation or a claim with Royal Mail until 25 working days after the delivery due date.
 If you absolutely need your jewellery for a certain date then please consider upgrading to an express shipping option with a courier.

 Have another question about shipping and delivery?